 - 6.1.
-If a child discloses abuse or risk of harm to themselves, or makes an allegation of abuse, you should: - 6.1.1.
-Assume what they are saying is true. - 6.1.2.
-React calmly and supportively. - 6.1.3.
-Reassure them that they are doing the right thing in sharing the concern with you. - 6.1.4.
-Listen, and take the concern or allegation seriously. - 6.1.5.
-Keep questions to the absolute minimum necessary to ensure you understand what is being said and ensure that any question that it is necessary to ask is open and not leading. - 6.1.6.
-Do not criticise either the child or anyone else mentioned. - 6.1.7.
-Do not make promises of secrecy or confidentiality instead, explain that it may be necessary to tell someone else in order to keep them and others safe. - 6.1.8.
-Explain what you will do next and who you will need to tell.
+If a child discloses abuse or risk of harm to themselves, or makes an allegation of abuse, you should: - Assume what they are saying is true. - React calmly and supportively. - Reassure them that they are doing the right thing in sharing the concern with you. - Listen, and take the concern or allegation seriously. - Keep questions to the absolute minimum necessary to ensure you understand what is being said, and ensure that any question you do ask is open and not leading. - Do not criticise either the child or anyone else mentioned.